 Reasons for Lantana Not Blooming

-- Lacewing Insects - Lantana are generally pretty pest resistant, but they can be bothered by lacewing insects.
-These tiny, leaf sucking pests can stress the plants so much that they refuse to bloom.
+- Lace Bug Insects - Lantana plants are generally pretty pest resistant, but they can be bothered by lantana lace bug insects.
+These pests feed on the leaves, and their damage often resembles that of leafhoppers.
+It can stress the plants so much that they refuse to bloom.
 If everything else seems right, but your lantana still won't bloom, look for tiny insects on the undersides of the leaves.
 You can kill them with insecticidal soap.
 Once your plants recover, they should bloom happily again.

 - Mysterious Green Pods - Check your plant carefully for small green pods.
 These are the young seeds of the lantana plant.
 Once the plant has begun forming seeds, it has no reason to continue blooming since it accomplished its sole mission in life.
 Cut off the pods to stimulate new flowering.

 Gardening tips, videos, info and more delivered right to your inbox!

 Sign up for the Gardening Know How newsletter today and receive a free download of our most popular eBook "How to Grow Delicious Tomatoes."